Cerenaut/bilateral-brain/README.md

 Go to `hemispheres` folder.
 Configure to use the appropriate checkpoints to load the Left and Right hemispheres.

+- update the 'mode' hparam appropriately to 'both', to use both 'fine' and 'coarse' labels

 Set the dataset paths in the config to point to the 'fine' folders and include the path to the raw files.
 The DataModule will then pick up 'fine' labels from the image names and the 'coarse' labels from the raw files.